 Patients looking to undergo cosmetic surgery should have a clear view of the aims and results they'd like to achieve from the treatments.
 They perhaps have researched it online or from other sources, but optimally they would take an opinion from more than one surgeon to get a range of views.
 It is best to see a surgeon who's specialised in cosmetic surgery and is on the GMC specialist register for plastic surgery.
 It's also worth checking if they're a member of a professional cosmetic surgery body such as BAAPS or BAPRAS.

 When they go to their consultation, they should make sure they're seeing the surgeon who's actually going to do the procedure rather than a salesperson, nurse or another person.
-They should allow plenty of time to discuss the procedure with the patient and to examine them in detail.
+They should allow plenty of time to discuss the facelift or rhinoplasty procedure with the patient and to examine them in detail.
 Patients should also look to see photos of their work and perhaps speak to one of their previous patients.